Ridesharing and Your Personal Auto Policy

 Why is ridesharing an issue for drivers?

-Most standard personal auto policies exclude coverage for “public or livery conveyance;” in other words, the use of the vehicle to transport passengers for a fee.
+Most standard personal auto policies exclude coverage for “public or livery conveyance.”
+In other words, the use of the vehicle to transport passengers for a fee.
 Some policies have even stronger exclusions that exclude any coverage when the driver is available for hire.

 Other restrictions could apply, so even if you don’t see a specific exclusion, you should not assume that there is coverage under the personal auto policy.
 Regulators in many states have been issuing consumer alerts to warn the public about possible implications when signing up as a driver – or as a passenger – with the ridesharing apps.